MyCATApache/Mycat2/README.md

 ### Testing process(temporary)

-startup mycat
+1. startup mycat

-client connects mycat and get a connection
+2. client connects mycat and get a connection

-client sends a SQL whose length is  exceeding 16MB
+3. client sends a SQL whose length is  exceeding 16MB

-client sends a SQL whitch querys a result set contains a row  exceeding 16MB
+4. client sends a SQL whitch querys a result set contains a row  exceeding 16MB

-client sends multi statements in a SQL contains query statement and update statement
+5. client sends multi statements in a SQL contains query statement and update statement

- client sends multi statements in a SQL contains query statement and update statement by preparement
+6.  client sends multi statements in a SQL contains query statement and update statement by preparement

- client sends begin statement,mycat can not unbind the backend mysql session
+7.  client sends begin statement,mycat can not unbind the backend mysql session

- client sends any statement,mycat can not unbind the backend mysql session until commit or rollback
+8.  client sends any statement,mycat can not unbind the backend mysql session until commit or rollback
+9.  client sends loadata infile ,mycat can not unbind the backend mysql session until loaddata infile completed:x:
+10.  client sends query statement with cursor,mycat can not unbind the backend mysql session until close cursor:x:

- client sends multi result store procedure without parameters (because not support   preparestatement with parameters   yet):x:
+11.  client sends multi result store procedure without parameters (because not support   preparestatement with parameters   yet):x:

- mycat as client sends load data infile:x:
+12.  mycat as client sends load data infile:x: